cemerson/PhoneGap-3-Boilerplate/README.md

     cordova create PG3BP
     cd PG3BP
     git clone --recursive https://github.com/cemerson/PhoneGap-3-Boilerplate.git tmp && mv tmp/.git . && rm -rf tmp && git reset --hard
-    git submodule update --init
-    (Optional / When you want to do fresh pull of submodules) git submodule foreach git pull origin master

 To take a look at things now you can type the following to confirm the PhoneGap 3 Boilerplate plugins are indeed there and that no platforms are setup yet for the project:

     cordova plugins ls